xulihang/BasicCAT-website/_posts/2023-05-03-US-comics-translation.md

    ![Target](/album/us-comics/bold-italic-transaltion-example.jpg)

 7. Generate the translated image after translation.
+You can generate a Photoshop's PSD file if you need to use Photoshop to render the translated image.